pchapin/yeditor/README.md

 G++ targetting Unix-like systems is the primary compiler and platform for Y at this time.
 Note that on macOS, `g++` is an alias for `clang++`.
 Makefiles are provided that build each component of the system.
 In general you can just enter a folder and type `make` to build whatever entity is contained in that folder.

-Currently it is necessary to build the Scr library first manually (using Makefiles) before you build Y itself.
-Y should probably be built before you build the test programs but that is not strictly necessary.
+Running `make` in the top-level `src` folder will build everything.

+### Visual Studio

+Solution and project files for Visual Studio 2022 are also provided.
+Although development on Windows tends to be less frequent than on Linux, the Windows build is reasonably well maintained and should always be working.

+To build Y with Visual Studio load `Y.sln`.
+This solution file contains references to all required projects (including Scr and the test programs).
+Thus building this solution will build everything.

 ### Code::Blocks